manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

     It also checks if the user owns the ids of the tracks contained in selectedTracks.
 If at least one of them is not owned by the user, the request is rejected.

-    If a RuntimeException occours or if everything went fine, the user is redirected to the home page.
+    If a RuntimeException occurs or if everything went fine, the user is redirected to the home page.
   ],
   comment_next_page_: false,
 )